ALL POINTS CEO PHIL MONKRESS: Our Neighbors Ushering in Next Generation of American Space Travel

 All Points supporting Boeing with development of SLS – the most powerful rocket ever built

-Today, aerospace workers from All Points in Brevard County, Florida, and at NASA’s Michoud Assembly Facility, in New Orleans, Louisiana, are ushering in the next generation of American space travel and opening the door to return to the Moon and on to Mars.
+Today, aerospace workers from All Points in Brevard County, Florida, and at other NASA facilities are ushering in the next generation of American space travel and opening the door to return to the Moon and on to Mars.

 Our astronauts will ride in the Orion spacecraft launched by the Space Launch System (SLS) – the most powerful rocket ever built.